-Most will only be asking you to work for an hour and the pay won’t be much (probably £10–20) but it may be quite interesting and could lead to more work.
+Most will only be asking you to work for an hour and the pay won’t be much (probably £10–20), however it may be quite interesting and could lead to more work.

 Here are some market research companies you may want to contact.
-Simply call them up or send them an email explaining that you would like to attend any focus groups they have in the future:
+Simply call them up, or send them an email, explaining that you would like to attend any focus groups they have in the future:

-Another very useful site is Gumtree where you can do a job search for ‘focus groups’ or ‘market research’ to get a list of most recent work opportunities in your area.
+Another very useful site is Gumtree, where you can do a job search for ‘focus groups’ or ‘market research’ to get a list of most recent work opportunities in your area.

 Now read our full article on making money doing market research.

 One of the best things about house sitting is that over 60s are usually much more in demand as house sitters than younger people.
-This is because they tend to have more experience running a home plus the flexibility to sit during holidays and weekends.
+This is because they tend to have more experience running a home, plus the flexibility to sit during holidays and weekends.

 House sitting is a job that you can do as a couple, so it’s a fantastic way to spend some time together and make a little extra money.

 They will often arrange a meeting between client and sitter to make sure you know exactly what’s expected of you.
 Some agencies also have insurance to cover you should anything go wrong.
-Click here to apply to Trusted Housesitters.
+Click here to apply to Trustedhousesitters.

 The other option is to advertise yourself as a house sitter.
 Post an ad on Gumtree – place it in the ‘work wanted’ section explaining how much you charge and where you want to house sit.

-Now check out our full article on house sitting.
+Now, check out our full article on house sitting.

-If you’re no longer working you can use your free time to offer your gardening services during the week when other part-time gardeners may be unable to work.
+If you’re no longer working, you can use your free time to offer your gardening services during the week when other part-time gardeners may be unable to work.
 You can do anything from basic upkeep of gardens to pruning and planting flowers.

-You could grow your own fruit or vegetables and sell them for a profit.
+Likewise, you could grow your own fruit or vegetables and sell them for a profit.
 You can also make good money by propagating seedlings and selling the plants at car boot sales as you can see here.